Rank lower bounds on non-local quantum computation: Introduction

 \section{Introduction}

 A non-local quantum computation (NLQC) replaces a local interaction with entanglement and a single simultaneous round of communication.
-See figure \ref{fig:non-localandlocal}.
+See \cref{fig:non-localandlocal}.
 NLQC has applications in a number of areas, including quantum position-verification \cite{kent2006tagging,kent2011quantum,malaney2016quantum}, Hamiltonian simulation \cite{apel2024security}, the AdS/CFT correspondence \cite{may2019quantum, may2020holographic,may2021holographic, may2022complexity}, and information theoretic cryptography \cite{allerstorfer2023relating}.
 In all of these settings, we are interested in understanding the resources necessary to implement a given computation in the non-local form.
 Lower bounds on the entanglement necessary to complete a non-local computation are so far poorly understood but are central to these applications.

 Two important classes of non-local computations are $f$-routing and $f$-BB84, both initially studied in the context of quantum position-verification \cite{kent2011quantum,bluhm2021position}.
-These computations involve classical inputs of size $n$, and $O(1)$ size quantum inputs.
-The local implementation of these computations involve computing a classical function $f$ from the classical inputs, then doing $O(1)$ quantum operations conditioned on the outcome.
+These computations involve classical inputs of size $n$ and $O(1)$ size quantum inputs.
+The local implementation of these computations involves computing a classical function $f$ from the classical inputs, then doing $O(1)$ quantum operations conditioned on the outcome.
 A longstanding goal has been to prove that the non-local implementation of the same computation requires growing quantum resources, and in particular growing entanglement.
-Recently, a bound on the quantum system size was proven in \cite{bluhm2021position}, but this assumes a purified view that absorbs classical processing into the quantum part of the computation\footnote{See \cite{asadi2024linear} for more discussion of this point.}.
-Another approach appears in \cite{asadi2024linear}, which bounds the number of quantum gates required in the non-local implementation.
-Here, we achieve the goal of lower bounding entanglement, quantified by the Schmidt rank of the shared system, but at a cost of only considering protocols that complete $f$-routing or $f$-BB84 with perfect fidelity\footnote{Actually, we will see that in the case of $f$-routing we only need zero error on either $(x,y)\in f^{-1}(0)$ with bounded error for $(x,y)\in f^{-1}(1)$, or vice versa.}.
+Recently, a bound on the quantum system size was proven in \cite{bluhm2021position}, but this assumes a purified view that absorbs classical processing into the quantum part of the computation.\footnote{See \cite{asadi2024linear} for more discussion of this point.} Another approach appears in \cite{asadi2024linear}, which bounds the number of quantum gates required in the non-local implementation.
+Here, we achieve the goal of lower bounding entanglement, at least as quantified by the Schmidt rank of the shared system, but at the cost of only considering protocols that complete $f$-routing or $f$-BB84 with only one-sided error.